 You need to bake until the top and edges are set.
 What exactly does this mean?
 It means to bake until slightly firm to the touch.
-There should be no raw batter or wet spot in the center.
-It be soft but it shouldn’t be so soft to the point that it easily dents when you touch it very gently with your finger.
+There should be no raw batter or wet spot in the center!
+It should be soft but not so soft to the point that it dents very easily when you touch it really gently with your finger.

-When you remove the bar cookies from the oven the center will be puffy but they will sink as they cool and the residual heat from the baking pan will continue to “bake” them.
+When you remove the bar cookies from the oven the center may be slightly puffy but they will sink as they cool and the residual heat from the baking pan will continue to “bake” them.

 It’s important not to overbake these because if you do, after they cool they’ll end up being tough or dry.
 You want that whole center layer (the layer between the very top and bottom layer) to be slightly under baked so I don’t recommend baking for more than the suggested time in the recipe.

 Using a glass baking dish/pan: If you bake the cookie bars in a glass pan instead of a metal one you may need to bake them for two minutes longer, but be very careful not to over bake!
 It’s best to use a metal pan though.

 You should know that the texture of the edge pieces and center pieces are slightly different.
 The edges are chewier and a bit crisper, and the centers are softer and a little gooier.
 Which do you prefer?
 The edges or center slices?

 Now that you know how simple it is to make homemade cookie bars, give it a try and let me know how it turns out in the comments below!
 I love hearing from you!

 The best basic base recipe for soft, chewy, gooey cookie bars.
 It calls for simple ingredients, is easy to make, no mixer required, and completely adaptable.
 Add chocolate chips, M&M's, or your favorite candy bars!
 The possibilities are endless.